What is hare coursing?

 - Coursers will often walk along the edge of a field to frighten a hare into the open.

-If you see hare coursing taking place, or suspect it is happening in your area contact us immediately on 101.
+If you see hare coursing taking place please call 999, if you suspect it is happening in your area please contact us on 101.
 We advise that you do not approach the participants.

 It may help us if you can answer any of the questions when reporting wildlife crime: